 Jesus spent most of His ministry making time for just a few choice others; so should we as we follow Him.

 - Cut out

 Continue reading Mentoring [Engage & Equip: LIVE]

 by Dietrich Gruen, Bridge Pastor at First Presbyterian Church of Columbus

 Engaging controversial issues from the pulpit is difficult for me, but so is the dilemma faced by many at the dinner table, post-election.
 Our problem and opportunity are how to talk politics with family and friends who disagree on today’s political flash points.
 To help in that regard, I shall share wisdom gleaned from several bloggers, family, and holy scripture.

 First, to graciously discuss hot topics, get permission to go deeper.
 When friends & family gather at the table for Thanksgiving or Christmas, keep the food hot and the rhetoric cool.
 IF more heat than light is being generated, that’s time to back up, read the body language, and get permission to go further.
 Once you have permission, agree on rules of engagement.
 You could start with these: Continue reading When your table hosts a divided America

 by Dietrich Gruen

-We have a team in the Dominican Republic this year building bathrooms, constructing water filtration towers, cultivating vertical vegetable gardens, teaching Vacation Bible School, and leading students in small group ministries.
+We have a team in the Dominican Republic this year painting buildings, praying for families, teaching Vacation Bible School, and leading students in small group ministries.
 They do all this while, most importantly, sharing the Good News of the gospel of Jesus.
 Pray for them, and check below throughout their trip for updates as the team invests in the Dominican Republic!
-Continue reading 2017 Dominican Republic Team Updates
+Continue reading 2018 Dominican Republic Team Updates